Feels like just yesterday the world was arguing over the millenial’s rising importance and impact on the workforce, doesn’t it?

 For your client, however, inexperience is balanced with the ability to offer lower salaries — or none at all.
 Plus, internship schemes have powerful effects on hiring and retention, as employees who have worked a year at a company are more likely to accept a full-time position with them after graduating.

 Finally, your clients can use their time at the company to assess their suitability and potential when it comes to a full-time role without taking the risk of offering a ‘full’ postgraduate salary.

 To leverage internships successfully, you’ll have to build strong relationships with universities — preferably ones with students that are a natural match with your client’s company culture and industry.

 Consider attending campus employment fairs, coming up with persuasive presentations on the benefits of working for you, and even assisting the student’s educational development by offering the use of industry-relevant equipment or resources.

 4. Underline company purpose & values

 Much is made of Gen Z’s forthright passion and advocacy for social issues, especially equality for women and minorities and protecting our environment.

 Which makes sense, given the demographics of the group.

-According to Pew Research, the ‘post-millennial’ generation are the most ethnically and racially diverse one yet, with a near majority (48%) of them being non-white.
+According to Pew Research, the ‘post-millennial’ generation is the most ethnically and racially diverse one yet, with a near majority (48%) of them being non-white.

 But their sense of social responsibility doesn’t end at race.